 Lessons aimed at helping people build or improve their connection with horses.
 Through the physical practice of yoga, we become more aware of our bodies and how we move.
 Because horses are masters at reading body language, being more attuned with our own bodies will greatly improve communication with them, whether we are on the ground or in the saddle.

 Week-long inclusive horsemanship camps for children and teens.
 Here, campers experience horseback riding, horsemanship lessons, arts and crafts, team building games and so much more!
 Each day of the week is structured and scheduled with multiple activity choices to suit everyone's interests.
-Due to the Covid-19 pandemic, all summer camps have been canceled.

 The annual Horse Show at LiftMeUp! as well as the annual TRAV Horse Show at the Virginia Horse Center provide opportunities for riders to show off their equestrian skills in a friendly competition setting.
 Due to the Covid-19 pandemic, all shows have been canceled.